-Sommer's command moved to the front, and changed direction in admirable order, under a most appalling firs from the Casa Mata.
-This movement enabled his command to cross the ravine immedistely on the left of Duncan's battery, where it remained, doing noble service until the close of the action.
-At the very moment the caralry were driven beyond reach, our own troops drew back from before the Casa Mata, and enabled the guns of Duncan's battery to re-open upon this position, which, after a short and well-directed fire, the enemy abandoned.
+Sumner's command moved to the front, and changed direction in admirable order, under a most appalling fire from the Casa Mata This movement enabled his command to cross the ravine imme diately on the left of Duncan's battery, where it remained, doing noble service until the close of the action.
+At the very moment the cavalry were driven beyond reach, our own troops drew back from before the Casa Mata, and enabled the guns of Duncan's battery to re-open upon this position, which, after a short and well-directed fire, the enemy abandoned.
 The guns of the battery were now turned upon his retreating columns, and continued to play upon them until beyond reach.

-"He was now driven from every point of the field, and his strong ines, which had certainly been defended well, were in our posses-sion.
+"He was now driven from every point of the field, and his strong lines, which had certainly been defended well, were in our possession.
 In fulfilment of the instructions of the general-in-chief, the Casa Mata was blown up, and such of the captured ammunition as was useless to us, as well as the cannon-moulds found in El Molino del Rey, were destroyed.
 After which, my command, under the reiterated orders of the general-in-chief, returned to quarters at Tacubaya, with three of the enemy's four guns, (the fourth, having been spiked, was rendered unserviceable;) as also a large quantity of small-arms, with gun and musket ammunition, and exceeding eight hundred prisoners, including fifty-two commissioned officers.
-"By the concurrent testimony of prisoners, the enemy's force exceeded fourteen thousand men, commanded by General Santa terms of the conduct of their officers and men, to which I beg leave to add my cordial testimony.
-There can be no higher exhibition of courage, constancy, and devotion to duty and to country.
-"These operations, occurring under the observation of the generalin-chief, give assurance that justice will be done to the noble officers and soldiers whose valour achieved this glorious but dear-bought victory.
-Commending the gallant dead, the wounded, and the few unscathed, to the respectful memory of their countrymen, and the rewards due to valour and conduct, I present the names of those especially noticed by subordinate commanders, uniting in all they have said, and extending the same testimony to those not named."

-Anna in person.
-His total loss, killed, (including the second and third in command, Generals Valdarez and Leon,) wounded, and prisoners, amounts to three thousand, exclusive of some two thouand who deserted after the rout.
+"By the concurrent testimony of prisoners, the enemy's force exceeded fourteen thousand men, commanded by General Santa Anna in person.
+His total loss, killed, (including the second and third in command, Generals Valdarez and Leon,) wounded, and prisoners, amounts to three thousand, exclusive of some two thousand who deserted after the rout.

 "My command, reinforced as before stated, only reached three thousand one hundred men of all arms.
 The contest continued two hours, and its severity is painfully attested by our heavy loss of officers, non-commissioned officers, and privates, including in the first two classes some of the brightest ornaments of the service.
-"It will be seen that subordinate commanders speak in the warmest